fjwright/REDUCE-IDE/README.md

 * `reduce-delim.el`  &ndash;  highlight matching group or block delimiters
 * `reduce-run.el`  &ndash;  run REDUCE in an Emacs buffer
 * `reduce-extra.el`  &ndash;  experimental optional extra functionality
+* `reduce-dired.el`  &ndash;  run a file in REDUCE from a dired buffer
 * `reduce-ide.texinfo`  &ndash;  texinfo manual

 ## To Do ##